 Since this IQ organization is “secret,” you cannot find any data about it online.
 Well, even if this supplement doesn’t work, it does have an unforgettable story.

-Well, before I judge this supplement, let’s have a look at the ingredients to understand it better.
+But before we judge this supplement, let’s look at the ingredients to understand it better.